‘We are devastated’: Helicopter tour shows catastrophic damage after Hurricane Ian

 LEE COUNTY, Fla.
 (WFLA) — A helicopter tour of Lee County shows the catastrophic damage Hurricane Ian left behind in the county.

 The video from the Lee County Sheriff’s Office shows destroyed buildings, homes and roads.
-Many roads remain underwater due to storm surge from Hurricane Ian.
+Many roads remain underwater due to the storm surges from Hurricane Ian.
 As of Thursday afternoon, hundreds of thousands were without power.

 At one point, the video shows a bridge completely destroyed and part of it underwater.